-In its initial meeting with the complainant or the respondent, the EEO department will provide a copy of this policy and MD Anderson Institutional Policy ADM1104, Clery Act Policy on Reporting Criminal Activity (best viewed in Chrome), as appropriate, discuss the contents, informal resolution, and the procedures involved in conducting an investigation of the alleged sexual incident, including confidentiality and anti-retaliation provisions; and identify additional resources available to the complainant.
+In its initial meeting with the complainant or the respondent, the Title IX Office/EEO and HR Regulations Department will provide a copy of the applicable policy and MD Anderson Institutional Policy ADM1104, Clery Act Policy on Reporting Criminal Activity, as appropriate, discuss the contents, informal resolution, and the procedures involved in conducting an investigation of the alleged sexual incident, including confidentiality and anti-retaliation provisions; and identify additional resources available.

-The EEO department, in collaboration with UT Police and other administrators, will facilitate the arrangement of any interim safety measures as appropriate, pending the outcome of the complaint and investigation.
+The Title IX Office/EEO and HR Regulations Department, in collaboration with UT Police and other administrators, will facilitate the arrangement of any interim safety measures as appropriate, pending the outcome of the complaint and investigation.
 These measures may include changing work or class locations, rescheduling an assignment or test, altering academic schedules, withdrawing from or retaking a class without penalty, issuing a No Contact Order, increased supervision or monitoring, security escorts, and free counseling services.